My cravings started early.

 Our bodies can act as screens behind which we hide our feelings of shame.
 We think if we can satisfy someone physically, we don’t have to worry about them rejecting the real us.

-Firstly we need to change our thoughts about them by meditating on what is true.
+First, change your thoughts about them by meditating on what is true.

-The Bible is God speaking to us, so the more we have His thoughts running through our minds, the more we are changed and begin to take on His mindset.
+The Bible is God speaking to us, and the more we have His thoughts running through our minds, the more we are changed and begin to take on His mindset.

 Three things can help us move away from being driven by our desires and the fear that they won’t be met: